 Valentine’s Day is coming, and it’s one of those holidays that many dread.
 It often comes with the sense of obligatory restaurant visits and spending money on flowers and cards.
 It is an essential holiday for consumerism, and I am slightly embarrassed to admit one of my favorite holidays.
 Even though I don’t agree with spending a lot of money on items to prove my love to someone, I do enjoy the feeling of love in the air, the chance to remind my husband and children that I love them so much (albeit in often very cheesy ways), and to tell my friends how much I love and appreciate them.

-However, as the years progress, I am learning that consumerism does not always equal love; in fact far from it, especially when buying massed produced items such as chocolate that may not be fair trade or ethically sourced.
+However, as the years progress, I am learning that consumerism does not always equal love; in fact far from it, especially when buying mass-produced items such as chocolate that may not be Fair Trade or ethically sourced.
 I also wanted to show my appreciation more by making something for my family.
 Since I love to cook and bake, this was a no-brainer for me.
-However, looking at fancy dinners and desserts can be somewhat daunting for the average home cook and the meal can start to feel overwhelming or lackluster due to lack of equipment or availability of certain ingredients.
+But looking at fancy dinners and desserts can be somewhat daunting for the average home cook and the meal can start to feel overwhelming or lackluster due to lack of equipment or availability of certain ingredients.

 Believe me when I say I have made my fair share of cinnamon rolls.
 I used to work in a dining hall at college where we served cinnamon rolls for breakfast.
 I have spent many late nights waiting for the dough to rise so that I can roll them, cut them, and put them in the fridge only to wake up hours earlier than everyone else to let them rise again so they can finally bake.
 But not anymore.
 These rolls do require you to get up before anyone else but only an hour, and there is no prep needed the night before, no long wait times for the bread to rise.
 Trust me, it sounds too good to be true but look at how perfect these came out: